-Think whatever you want about the Toyota Prius, but it’s actually more valuable than you think.
+You might think of the Toyota Prius as an “affordable hybrid,” but it’s actually more valuable than you think.
 Sure, it might only be priced in the mid-$20,000 range and its interior is not exactly Lexus quality, however, it’s what is on the outside that counts, more specifically, underneath the car.
-And unfortunately for many Prius owners, catalytic converter theft has been on the rise and now they are taking a stand and want Toyota to do something about it.
+Unfortunately for many Prius owners, catalytic converter theft has been on the rise.
+Now they are taking a stand and want Toyota to do something about it.

 Ever since the Toyota Prius was introduced into the market, it has been heralded as one of the cleanest and most eco-friendly cars that you can buy.
 The reason for its eco-friendliness lies not only in its gas/electric powertrain but also in its intricate exhaust setup that uses a catalytic converter to clean up the exhaust gasses that the engine emits.
-The actual converter is made up of precious metals including rhodium, platinum, and palladium, which react when the toxins and particulates flow through it causing the resulting mixture to come out cleaner when exiting through the tailpipe.
+According to Car Throttle, the actual converter is made up of precious metals including platinum and palladium, which react when the toxins and particulates flow through them causing the resulting mixture to come out cleaner when exiting through the tailpipe.

 As you can imagine, the reason that these parts are so popular and prone to theft is that they are very easy to resell for anywhere between $300 to $800 depending on their size.
 And luckily for the average low-life thief, the catalytic converter on the Toyota Prius is large and easy to access.

 Why are Prius owners angry?